SovereignCloudStack/website/_i18n/en/_posts/blog/2023-03-31-hackathon-nuernberg.md

 As always, we publish all exciting topics on GitHub and on our website for further reading.

 ## This topics took place at the hackathon

+Various topics that the community wanted to work on were already identified in advance.
+The full list can be viewed here in [this](https://input.scs.community/s/EQ_Koce80) Hedgedoc.
+Below you can find some of the result presentations of the individual groups.

 <div class="row">
 	<div class="col-lg-12">